Minalshelke02/minal.github.io/README.md

-# Here you can see my Resume
+# Here you can see my Resume link
 ## https://minalshelke02.github.io/minal.github.io/